Willie Hobbs Moore: Early life

 Willie Hobbs was born in Atlantic City, New Jersey, on May 23, 1934, to parents Bestie and Will Hobbs.
 Will Hobbs was a plumber and businessman and Bessie Hobbs was a housewife and local hotel employee.
+She had two sisters, Alice Doolin and Thelma Gordy.
 In high school, she was a straight A student with an aptitude for math and science.

 Education

-In 1952, she moved to Ann Arbor, Michigan where she attended the University of Michigan as a first-generation college student.
+In 1952, Hobbs moved to Ann Arbor, Michigan where she attended the University of Michigan as a first-generation college student.
 At the University of Michigan, she earned a bachelor of science in electrical engineering in 1958 and a master of science in electrical engineering in 1961.
 Moore was the first black woman to earn a bachelor of science and master of science in electrical engineering at the University of Michigan.

 In 1972, she earned a doctorate in physics from the University of Michigan, making her the first African American woman to receive a PhD in physics from an American university.
 Her doctoral thesis, A Vibrational Analysis of Chlorides, was completed under the supervision of spectroscopist Dr. Samuel Krimm.
 Moores thesis focused on the vibrations of secondary chlorides for polyvinyl-chloride polymers.
 In her work, Moore calculated the vibrational modes of many nonlinear organic molecules that contain secondary chloride atoms.
 Her goal was to complete a potential field that could be used in normal coordinate analyses to predict the vibrational modes of all secondary chlorides.
 Next, Moore used vibrational spectroscopy to determine the structure of PVCs.
 With her data Moore obtained a force field for secondary chlorides and used it to calculate the vibrational frequencies of crystalline PVC.

 After receiving her doctorate, Moore worked at the University of Michigan in the department of physics and the Macromolecular Research Center as a lecturer and research scientist until 1977, continuing spectroscopic work on proteins.
 In the five years following her dissertation, she published more than thirty papers with Krimm and collaborators, in a variety of journals, including the Journal of Molecular Spectroscopy, The Journal of Chemical Physics, and the Journal of Applied Physics.
 Additionally, Moore and Yuin Wu published "Quality Engineering" in the American Supplier Institute in 1986.